Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: LorraineHudgins, Shutterstock

-As their name suggests, the Green Treefrog comes in various shades of green.
-They usually have a white stripe down their size, allowing you to identify them quickly.
+As their name suggests, the Green Tree Frog comes in various shades of green.
+It usually has a white stripe down its side, enabling you to identify it quickly.

-Despite their somewhat larger size, they are easily frightened.
+Despite their somewhat larger size, these frogs are easily frightened.
 Usually, they can be found in marshes, swamps, ponds, and streams.
 Currently, they are only in the western tip of Kentucky.

 16. Crawfish Frog